Madison Bumgarner: 2014

 The Giants reached the postseason for the third time in Bumgarner's career, this time as a wild card team.
-In the NL Wild Card Game against the Pittsburgh Pirates, Bumgarner pitched a four-hit shutout, his first career postseason shutout, allowing the Giants to advance to the NLDS against the Washington Nationals.
-He joins Sandy Koufax from the 1965 World Series and Justin Verlander from the 2012 ALDS as the only pitchers to pitch a shutout and strike out ten or more batters in a winner-take-all game.
-Used in Game 3 of the NLDS, he gave up three runs (two earned) in seven innings but suffered the loss in a 4–1 defeat.
-The loss was the only one for the Giants in the series, as they defeated the Nationals in Game 4 to advance to the NLCS against the Cardinals.
-Bumgarner threw 7 2/3 shutout innings in Game 1 of the NLCS, setting a major league postseason record with 26 2/3 consecutive postseason scoreless innings on the road, breaking the ninety-year-old record held by fellow Giant, Art Nehf.
-In Game 5, he limited the Cardinals to three runs in eight innings but left with the game tied.
+On October 1 at PNC Park, in an 8–0 win over the Pittsburgh Pirates, Bumgarner pitched a four-hit shutout while striking out a playoff career-high 10 batters in the NL Wild Card Game, his first career postseason shutout, allowing the Giants to advance to the NLDS against the NL Eastern Division champion Washington Nationals.
+He joined Sandy Koufax from the 1965 World Series and Justin Verlander from the 2012 ALDS as the only pitchers to pitch a shutout and strike out ten or more batters in a winner-take-all game.
+Giants sportscaster Jon Miller commented "Bumgarner, [is] starting to build, a postseason legend, I think."
+On October 6 at AT&T Park, in Game 3 of the NLDS, he struck out six but gave up three runs (two earned) in seven innings but suffered the loss in a 4–1 defeat.
+The loss was the only one for the Giants in the series, as they defeated the Nationals the next day in Game 4 to advance to the NLCS against the Cardinals.
+On October 11 at Busch Stadium, in a 3–0 win over the St. Louis Cardinals, Bumgarner threw 7 2/3 shutout innings while striking out seven in Game 1 of the NLCS, setting a major league postseason record with 26 2/3 consecutive postseason scoreless innings on the road, breaking the ninety-year-old record held by fellow Giant Art Nehf.
+On October 16 at AT&T Park, in Game 5, he struck out five and limited the Cardinals to three runs in eight innings but left with the game tied.
 However, Travis Ishikawa hit a walk-off home run in the ninth to win the game 6–3 and clinch the Giants' five-game victory over the Cardinals.
 Bumgarner was named the NLCS MVP.